iamtomhewitt/bugzilla-live/README.md

     /**
     * An abstract class for processing messages in the message folder. <p>
     * Each service that implements <code>MessageReceiver</code> has a list of file types it is allowed to process - so that each service
-    * does not process messages made for other services (e.g. the List service cannot processes messages for the OR service).
+    * does not process messages made for other services (e.g. the List service cannot processes messages for the Bug service).
     */
     public abstract class MessageReceiver
     {